By Clare Howard

 Update: In an e-mail following publication, Syngenta called atrazine “one of the most carefully examined herbicides in the world,” and said that, “Its safety has been clearly established by more than 6,000 scientific studies conducted over the past 50 years.”
 The company dismissed the research cited in the article as “unproven science and scare tactics.”
 Read the full Syngenta Response.

-Clare Howard is a freelance journalist and member of 100Reporters.
 This article was made possible with a George Polk Investigative Reporting grant funded by the Ford Foundation.